techcodedu/firsthandtocss/activity2.md

 ### 4. **Preview & Discuss**

 - Open the `finance.html` in a web browser.
-- Observe how semantic tags organize content and how CSS enhances its appearance.
+- Observe how the semantic tags organize the content and the simplicity of the CSS.
 - Discuss:
   - The role of each semantic tag.
-  - How the new CSS properties (`position`, `transform`, `background-color with rgba`, etc.) affected the layout and design.
+  - How the CSS properties applied change the appearance of your content.

 ## **Extensions**

-1. Add more images for each section in the article.
+1. Add a background color to the `article` tag.
-2. Experiment with different `:hover` effects for navigation links.
+2. Adjust the `margin` and `padding` properties for different sections.
-3. Try using a gradient background for the `nav` or `footer`.
+3. Experiment with different font sizes for headers.

 ---

-You can place this markdown directly into a section of your `README.md` on GitHub after the previous activity.
-The learners will then have a continuous learning experience, first with the blog page and then with the finance page.
+This design is simplified for beginners, focusing on fundamental CSS properties and ensuring that the design remains visually appealing.